Estimating the Intensive Margin Effect in Panel Data Settings: Empirical application

 I can define two different sources of sample selection in my sample: transitioning to unemployment/self-employment and survey non-response.
 For those with missing salaried earnings, I observe the specific source of selection in the data.
-I assume negative monotonicity for unemployment/self-employment and positive monotonicity for survey non-response.
-Under these assumptions, I estimate the proportion of units who would have paid employment in both treatment arms among my final sample of 888 workers.
+I assume negative monotonicity for unemployment/self-employment and positive monotonicity for survey non-response.\footnote{ The negative monotonicity assumption implies that all workers who did not transition into unemployment or self-employment after receiving training would also have retained their salaried positions in the absence of treatment.
+In the context of disadvantaged youth in Colombia, many salaried jobs are informal.
+As a result, training may reduce the probability of holding a salaried position by increasing treated workers’ reservation wages, enhancing their entrepreneurial skills and likelihood of self-employment, or raising aspirations that lead to longer job-search durations in the short run following program completion.
+By contrast, the positive monotonicity assumption implies that all control units that were reachable in the post-treatment period would also have responded to the survey had they been treated.
+This assumption is plausible if program participation increases respondents’ commitment to survey participation and if attrition is correlated with migration, which the treatment may reduce. } Under these assumptions, I estimate the proportion of units that have paid employment in both treatment arms among my final sample of 888 workers.
 That is, I estimate the proportions of Always-Observed units, $\pi_{1}$ and $\pi_{0}$ as defined in Proposition \ref{prop:bounds_attao}, using the estimators described in equations (\ref{eq:pi0}) and (\ref{eq:pi1}).
 I estimate $\hat \pi_{1} = 0.93$ and $\hat \pi_{0} = 0.96$.
 In other words, of the 501 units observed in both periods in the treatment group and the 387 units in the control group, 93\% of the treated units and 96\% of the control group units would have also been observed in the opposite group.

 Using these estimated proportions, I partially identify the $\attao$.
-Table \ref{tab:attao_complete} reports the estimates of the bounds under the two identification strategies presented in this paper.
-For comparison, columns 3 and 4 present the estimation results using the complete case analysis.
+Table \ref{tab:attao_cic} reports the estimates of the bounds with and without the inclusion of covariates.\footnote{The covariate adjustment is described in Appendix \ref{ap:ext_covariates}.} For comparison, columns 3 and 4 present results from a complete-case analysis, which discards observations with missing outcomes and applies the Changes-in-Changes estimator to the subsample of units with observed outcomes.